threaming/ENCE464_FitnessMonitorV2/README.md

 `display_manager` depends directly on the `OrbiOLEDInterface` for hardware-specific operations. `acc_manager` interacts directly with a circular buffer (`circBuf`) to manage accelerometer data and uses the `i2c_driver` for communication with the accelerometer chip. `ADC_read` interacts with `step_counter_main` to provide ADC data when required. `button_manager` and `switches` interact to manage user inputs, which are then relayed to the main module.
 This dependency structure shows a layered architecture where a single high-level module (`step_counter_main`) coordinates the actions of hardware-specific low level modules.

+### Potential Issues

+From a maintenance point of view there are already several design issues which have to be addressed.
+First, there is a circular dependency from the two modules `display_manager` and `button_manager` back to the main module `step_count_main` through the type definition `deviceStateInfo_t`.
+In other words, the submodules need to know the state of the whole application to work, which prevents interchangeability and reuse of these modules.
+Another flaw of this architecture is a lack of hardware abstraction.
+Nearly all submodules, except for `button_manager` have hardware dependencies which restrict the portability of the application to another hardware platform.
+Lastly there is the whole "intelligence" of the application which is in a single loop in the main module `step_counter_main`.
+This makes maintenance of the code hard, as it's not very clearly laid out.
+The missing of any tests makes it hard to comprehend the functionality of different modules and introduces big risks of breaks if refactoring is tried.

 ## Summary of software design problem
 Specifies the v2.0 design (Superficially/Sufficiently/Comprehensively)

+A rework of this application should involve the encapsulation of data, especially the `deviceStateInfo_t`, the abstraction of the hardware interaction through the introduction of hardware interfaces and the split of a single place of dataprocessing.
+For these adjustments to succeed FreeRTOS should be introduced and test driven design (TDD) should support the whole development process.

 ## Design of New Architecture (v2.0)